ZenProjects/Apache-mod-chroot/README.md

 ### For exemple:

-* DNS lookups - GNU libc tries to load libnss_dns.so.2 when a first DNS lookup is done.
+* DNS lookups - GNU libc tries to load libnss_dns.so.2 and some time libnss_files.so.2 when a first DNS lookup is done.
 Solution:

 ```